 Dr. Steven Seiler 46:56

 That’s right.
 That’s what that’s what I tell my daughter who I train as she’s running.
 And so it’s the same.
 It’s the formula I’m using.
 It’s the formula that we see emerging from the research.
 It’s not particularly sexy, I get that, you know, I’ve told people that my research tends to destroy all the sexy theories.
 Because it’s pretty, it’s pretty straightforward.
-You know, it’s it’s keep it simple scientist, or coach, but we just don’t find these shortcuts, do collect the minutes, do the work, get the rest and balance the, the low and the high intensity work.
+You know, it’s keep it simple scientist, or coach, but we just don’t find these shortcuts, do collect the minutes, do the work, get the rest and balance the, the low and the high intensity work.
 These are the basic ingredients that we see that as far as success.

 Trevor Connor 47:37